Jordan

 Category: Spooky Read

 Want to know more about how we categorize books?
-See our Glossary for details.
+See our Lexicon for details.

 Rating: 4/5 Stars

-Okay, onto the review!
+Onto the review!

-Stolen from his Celtic homeland and druid family and forced into slavery at the hands of Roman conquerors, the then-Davius begins his journey as a human: a boy who grows to adulthood in the employ of a better-than-most master and in the caring company of a slave girl, Gaia, who becomes his best friend and lover.
+Stolen from his Celtic homeland and druid family and forced into slavery at the hands of Roman conquerors, Davius begins his journey as a human: a boy who grows to adulthood in the employ of a better-than-most master and in the caring company of a slave girl, Gaia, who becomes his best friend and lover.

-A decent chunk of the book is dedicated to the love story of Davius and Gaia, tempered by the grim reality of their station and their inability to marry as slaves, but brightened by Davius's hope for a better future if he can use his artistic skills to earn their freedom.
+A decent chunk of the book is dedicated to the love story of Davius and Gaia, tempered by the grim reality of their station and inability to marry as slaves, but brightened by Davius's hope for a better future if he can use his artistic skills to earn their freedom.
 I enjoyed this portion of the book because, well, I'm a sucker for a sweet romance, and Davius and Gaia were certainly that.
 Give me a goal for a couple to work toward, and I'm there rooting for them.
-Toss in Davius's recurring nightmares about a blood-drinking monster, a budding friendship with a dark and mysterious benefactor who admires Davius's art, and rumors of strange deaths around Rome, and we've got the makings of a hauntingly Gothic atmosphere—in Ancient Rome!
+Toss in Davius's recurring nightmares about a blood-drinking monster, a budding friendship with a dark and mysterious benefactor who admires Davius's art, and rumors of strange deaths around Rome, and we've got the makings of a hauntingly gothic atmosphere—in Ancient Rome!

 Now onto the good stuff: vampires.